 Tallinn, Estonia, 2000 (Vampiiride Tants): A loosely staged concert version, with Jassi Zahharov as Krolock and a then-15-year-old Nele-Liis Vaiksoo as Sarah, in the role that launched her career.

-New York City, United States, 2002 (Dance of the Vampires): The only English-language production to date was a Broadway disaster, due in part to severe Executive Meddling.
-It changed the story a lot and turned the humor from darkly funny to slapstick and unfunny (and added to the idea that Vampire Musicals don't work on Broadway).
+New York City, United States, 2002 (Dance of the Vampires): The only English-language production to date was a Broadway disaster, due in part to severe revision which changed the story a lot and turned the humor from darkly funny to slapstick and unfunny (and added to the idea that Vampire Musicals don't work on Broadway).
 Starred Michael Crawford as Krolock, Mandy Gonzalez as Sarah, and Rene Auberjonois as Professor Abronsius.
 Jim Steinman hates this version.

 Warsaw, Poland, 2005 (Taniec Wampirow): Introduced new costumes, sets and orchestrations.
 Featured Lukasz Dziedzic as Graf von Krolock and Malwina Kusior as Sarah.
 Also starred a then-nineteen-year-old newcomer named Jakub Wocial as Herbert, who's now one of the biggest rising stars in European musical theater.